Indian peafowl: Sexual selection

 The Indian peacock is known for its brighter and elaborate colours, compared to the much duller peahen, which has been a puzzle to scientists.
 Charles Darwin failed to see an adaptive advantage for the extravagant tail which seemed only to be an encumbrance.
 He wrote to botanist Asa Gray, "the sight of a feather in a peacock's tail, whenever I gaze at it, makes me sick!".
 He developed the principle of sexual selection to explain the problem, however, though not everyone accepted the theory.
 In 1907, American artist Abbott Handerson Thayer showed in his painting that the eyespots helped form a disruptive camouflage.
 In his 1909 book Concealing-Coloration in the Animal Kingdom, he denied the possibility of sexual selection and argued that essentially all forms of animal coloration had evolved as camouflage.
-The theory was criticized by former U.S. President Theodore Roosevelt.
+The theory was criticized by Theodore Roosevelt.

-In the 1970s, Israeli biologist Amotz Zahavi proposed a possible resolution to the apparent contradiction between natural selection and sexual selection.
-He argued that the peacock honestly signalled the handicap of having a large and costly train.
+In the 1970s, Amotz Zahavi proposed a possible resolution to the apparent contradiction between natural selection and sexual selection.
+He argued that the peacock honestly signalled the handicap principle of having a large and costly train.
 However, the mechanism may be less straightforward than it seems and the cost could be that the hormones that enhance feather development also results in the depression of the immune system.
 Ronald Fisher's runaway model proposed a positive feedback between female preference for elaborate trains and development of the elaborate train itself.
 However, this model assumes that the male train is a relatively recent evolutionary adaptation and a molecular phylogeny study shows the opposite that the most recently evolved species is actually the least ornamented one.
 This finding suggests a chase-away sexual selection in which females evolved resistance to the male ploy of elaborate trains".

 A study on the feral population of Indian peafowl at Whipsnade Wildlife Park in southern England showed that the number of eyespots in the train predicted a male's mating success; further, this success could be manipulated by cutting the eyespots off some of the male's ornate feathers.
 Furthermore, the study also found that the chicks fathered by more ornamented males weighed more than those fathered by less ornamented males, which indicated an increased survival ability.
 However, recent studies have failed to find a relation between the number of displayed eyespots and mating success.